Facebook iconHow to Run a Flutter App in VS Code: Step-by-Step Guide

 Troubleshooting Common Issues

-Sometimes, things don’t go as planned.
+Even with the correct setup, Flutter apps may fail to run due to environment configuration or device connection issues.
 Here are a few common issues you may encounter while running a Flutter app in VS Code:

 1. Flutter Command Not Found